 Working with a group of users is an effective way to make progress on conceptual and detailed design.
-Such workshops run from 2h to 6h using the Stakeholder Map, Empathy Map, Prioritisation and Experience Map tools.
-Workshops quickly brings together teams and team members in a creative environment.
+Such workshops run from 2h to 6h using the Stakeholder Map, Empathy Map, Prioritisation, and Experience Map tools.
+Workshops quickly bring together teams and team members in a creative environment.

-View the material from Designing User Experience Concepts in Multi-Stream Configuration Management lab at Interconnect 2015.
+View the material from Designing User Experience Concepts in the Multi-Stream Configuration Management lab at Interconnect 2015.

-I favor a style of dialog using a white-board to capture workflows and artifacts.
+I favor a style of dialog using a whiteboard to capture workflows and artifacts.
 This benefits my graphical way of thinking and engages the client.
-The sketches can easily be an overview where pain-points can be identified.
-What works really well (tagged green), and what do not work that well (tagged orange/red).
+The sketches can easily be an overview where pain points can be identified.
+What works really well (tagged green), and what does not work that well (tagged orange/red).

-Stakeholder maps is a great way to get started with a new group of clients, or a client team.
-It makes attendees start standing, ideating, talking and telling.
+Stakeholder maps are a great way to get started with a new group of clients, or a client team.
+It makes attendees start standing, ideating, talking, and telling.
 It generates a holistic view of the solution space and its stakeholders.
 It provides a mechanism to discuss and establish priorities and scope.

-I use empathy maps to capture the details of Stakeholders and transform them into Personas.
-An Empathy map captures what a persona Says, Thinks, Feels and Does.
-Empathy map is a great tool to capture how clients interact with a solution and their expectations.
-A few examples of Empathy maps below.
+I use Empathy maps to capture the details of Stakeholders and transform them into Personas.
+An Empathy map is a great tool to capture how clients interact with a solution and their expectations as it captures what a persona Says, Thinks, Feels, and Does.

-Empathy maps becomes the source for persona definitions.
+Empathy maps become the source for persona definitions.
 I often come across stakeholder that becomes variants of our more general personas.
-In such cases I document this using “Also know as…”.
-Its an act of balance in capturing important differences in personas and keep a generalise level to make personas applicable across the solution and across industries.
+In such cases, I document this using “Also know as…”.
+It’s an act of balance in capturing important differences in personas and keeping a generalized level to make personas applicable across the solution and across industries.

-Sometime we want to generate a bit of interest for personas.
+Sometimes we want to generate a bit of external nterest for personas.
 This is a cool set of trading cards we created for the Innovate conference using the Product Line Engineering (PLE) personas.
-These give-aways generate interest and conversations.
+These giveaways generate interest and conversations.